 Try to remain in the same town you currently live in, so you introduce as few new variables into your life as possible.
 Stay with a friend or relative nearby (who hopefully doesn’t also have mycotoxins in their home) or stay in a local hotel or rental for as long as you can, preferably up to two weeks.

 If you feel better when you are away from home and worse again when you return, then your house is likely the toxic environment.
 If you feel better when you are away from your workplace, then that is likely the toxic environment.
 It’s just like an elimination diet.
 Your body will clue you in.

 While You’re Away….

-Chemical sensitivity is a very common experience among those affected by mycotoxins.
+Chemical sensitivity is a very common experience among those affected by mycotoxin poisoning.
 Although this may not happen to you, it’s good to be aware of this so you can avoid moving into a newly constructed building or an older building that has been recently renovated or redecorated, if possible.

 Testing Yourself for Mycotoxins

-In terms of testing for mycotoxins, I always started with the patient first.
+In terms of mycotoxin testing, I always started with the patient first.
 I recommend using a urine test from RealTime Labs.
 It tests for 15 specific types of mycotoxins in seven families that may be in your body: